Welcome to my article on How to Create a Contents Page That Is Share-worthy

 Create Google Drive and open Doc.

-Write out your killer incentive content or choose one you already own.
+Write out your killer incentive content or choose the one you already own.
 You could also use someone else’s product or service for your incentive bonus.

 Watch the video at www.optimizepress.com/how-to-create-deliver-free-digital-downloads for a more detailed guide.